· 25 February 2020 ·

 In a nutshell: I do not have answers.
 What I have is the decision not to make statements that endorse or refute the Prince Tudor hypotheses based on what I know or think from my life in the past.
 If this disappoints you, I apologise.
 Please allow me to explain.

 I get PT’s attractions.
 I also get why it’s untenable.
-It’s possible that I could make a good case either way if I wanted to argue like a lawyer or preach like a Puritan (O heavens forfend).
-But even a good case would be of no use.
-I have no authority now, and nothing short of DNA will ever settle the matter anyway.
+It’s likely that I could make a good case either way if I wanted to argue like a lawyer or preach like a Puritan.
+Alas, even a good case would be of little use now.
+I have no authority, and nothing short of DNA will ever settle the matter.
 I’d be happy to provide a sample, but no one except Alexander Waugh seems to know where my corpse is.

 I have grounds more relative than this.
 The playing’s the thing wherein I catch the conscience of my thinking.
 What I write has to make some external sense to me.
 I don’t invent significant things just because I’d like them to be true, to help me sell a Bill of goods.
-The method in my madness is to start with something that’s known, or that’s at least plausible or deniable enough for me to commit to, then play with it from there.
+The method in my madness is to start with something that’s known, or that’s sensible or refutable enough for me to commit to, and play with it from there.
 It’s entirely personal, and it applies to all the topics I write about, not just Prince Tudor.
-If I can’t make a commitment, find a place to stand, I don’t go there.
+If I can’t make that commitment, find a place to stand, I don’t go there.

 Largely because of its contra-historical implications (The Virgin Queen wasn’t?
 Who’s going to tell Virginia?) and its flirtation with a serious cultural taboo, Prince Tudor is controversial.
 Contentious.
 To some, repugnant.
-Well, so is my identity as Shake-Speare to some others.
+Well, so is my being Shake-Speare, to some others.
 And repugnance is no bar to veracity.

 It’s painful to recuse myself from re-engaging with such existential questions.
 Who am I?
 Where did I come from?
 Unfortunately, what my 16th-century head holds doesn’t matter, because I haven’t found a 21st-century foothold.
-This in no way disparages anyone who has.
+This in no way disparages anyone who has, pro or con.
 To thine own self be true, etc.

 Your judgment I condemn not, neither do I mistake your reasons, but I pray you to accept my thankfulness, excuse my doubtfulness, and take in good part my answer answerless.